-Solitary sojourning in wildlands, though somewhat alien to our modern society, is a long-standing tradition in many cultures.
-“Eremite,” from which derives the words “hermit” and “hermitage”, comes from the Greek for desert or wilderness and designates those who withdraw to the desert for religious purposes.
-The Russian equivalent, “pustniki,” also derives from the Russian word for desert.
-Possibly the desert became associated with hermitage because its vast emptiness parallels the condition of the human heart that is open and receptive to that beyond the self.
+Solitary sojourning in wildlands, though somewhat alien to our modern society, is a long-standing tradition in many cultures.The Greek word “eremite,” from which the words “hermit” and “hermitage” are derived comes from the Greek for desert or wilderness and designates those who withdraw to the wilderness for religious purposes.
+Possibly the desert became associated with hermitage because its vast emptiness parallels the condition of the human heart.

 Spring (March-April): Daytime temperatures typically range from the 60’s to the 90’s, with a lot of variability and strong winds.
 Nighttime temperatures can still dip below freezing.
 Wildflowers and small shrubs are in bloom.
 This is an excellent time for sojourning.

 Early Summer (May-June): Daytime temperatures are commonly near 100 degrees or higher.
 Nighttime lows can be as much as 50 degrees cooler than daytime highs.
 Winds moderate, and light breezes or calm periods become more prevalent.
 Larger plants such as cacti (including saguaro), yuccas, palo verde, acacia, creosote, and mesquite are in bloom.
 Lizards, snakes, spiders and insects become fully active.
 Morning and evening coolness is pleasant, but generally this is a season for the hardier visitor.

 Due to the intense heat and drought in the month of June, the Corbett Center is closed to retreats.